Insprill/dv-custom-car-manager/README.md

 To compile dv-custom-car-manager, you need JDK 17 or higher and an internet connection.
 Clone this repo, then run `./gradlew build` from your terminal.
 You can find the compiled jar in the `build/libs` directory.
+If you'd like the executable, it can be found in the `build/launch4j` directory.